 Platelet function can be affected in different ways.
 There may be changes in how the body signals to platelets.
 Platelets can become less sticky.
-Damage can also affect other stages of the clotting process.
+Platelet disease can also affect other stages of the clotting process.

-Scientists do not always understand why or how platelet function is affected.
+Scientists don’t always understand why or how platelet function is affected.
 However, they can still see the changes that occur.
 Some things that are known to affect platelets include:

 - pain relievers such as ibuprofen and naproxen

 - drugs used to prevent blood clots, such as clopidogrel (Plavix)